frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 Our Mother can help us to put a maternal touch to everything.

-We\'re coming next week to the feast of Our Lady of Fátima, which reminds us of the assassination attempt of John Paul II.
+We\'re coming next week \[on May 13\] to the feast of Our Lady of Fátima, which reminds us of the assassination attempt of John Paul II.

 Don Álvaro told us how he went to see the Holy Father shortly after this assassination attempt.
 The Pope wasn\'t receiving any visitors, but he received Blessed Álvaro.